Quinn Gleason

-Quinn Gleason (born November 10, 1994) is an American professional tennis player.

-She has career-high WTA ranking of No. 60 in doubles and No. 323 in singles.
-Gleason has won two WTA Tour, four WTA 125 doubles titles and 15 on the ITF Circuit as well as one singles title.
+Quinn Gleason (born November 10, 1994) is an American professional tennis player who specializes in doubles.
+She has a career-high WTA doubles ranking of world No. 34, achieved in June 2026.
+She has won two doubles titles on the WTA Tour and four on WTA 125 tournaments, with 15 on the ITF Circuit as well as one singles title.

-She first played college tennis at the University of Notre Dame.
+Gleason played college tennis at the University of Notre Dame.

 Personal life

 Born in Mendon, New York to parents Cynthia Constantino and Sean Gleason, Quinn has an older brother, Sean, and a younger sister, Aerin.

 Career

-2017: First ITF doubles title
+2017: ITF Circuit doubles title

-She won her first ITF Circuit title 2017 at Indian Harbour Beach, in the doubles draw, partnering with Kristie Ahn.
+Gleason won her first ITF Circuit title 2017 at Indian Harbour Beach, in the doubles draw, partnering with Kristie Ahn.

 2021–2022: Major debut

 Gleason played her first major tournament at the 2021 Wimbledon Championships in doubles.
 She also competed for the New York Empire in WorldTeam Tennis in the same season.

 Partnering Elixane Lechemia, Gleason was runner-up in the doubles at the WTA 125 Montevideo Open, losing to Ingrid Martins and Luisa Stefani in the final.